 Watching your own children being emotionally abused and manipulated by a narcissistic parent is heartbreaking and extremely draining.
-It an extremely difficult position to be in, constantly question yourself what’s the right or wrong thing to do, feeling like no one understands what you and the children are going through.
+It a challenging position to be in, continuously question yourself what’s the right or wrong thing to do, feeling like no one understands what you and the children are going through.

 Here are some ways that will not ease the situation but might help you see it through.
 If safeguarding got too big and you had to go no contact, or they still see the narcissistic parent.

 Honestly, give your children the great gift of honesty, it’s hard as most parents tell a white lie.
 “We have run out of chocolate.”
 When they are constantly asking for some, and you believe they’ve had enough for that day etc. You need to talk openly, age-appropriate, respectfully and honestly, listen to them, let them know their own reality.

 Role model.
 Do your best to build them by your own actions.
 Yes, this can be difficult to start when the narcissist is playing every game they can to get a rise out of you.
 It gets easier, focus on the fact the children are watching and learning, Show your children through responses and your actions how to stay out of the drama, show them through your own actions how to observe and not absorb, let them know it’s ok to cry, just not ok to react.
 Show them empathy, show them self control through your actions.

 Reflection.
 Let them know you understand, listen to them, let them know to face the pain and release it, not keep it locked and hidden, that their feeling towards others actions are reasonable.

 Validation, make sure they know their feelings are normal.
 They are allowed to talk about it.